What are the differences between Olive Oil varieties?

 How should I store my Olive Oil?

 Light and heat are enemies of olive oil.
 Store olive oil in a dark bottle in a cupboard away from the stove or cook top range.
-The best way is to store olive oil in a stainless steel fusti away from heat.
+The best way is to store olive oil in a stainless steel fusti away from heat or in dark bottles.
 If the oil is put in the refrigerator, olive oil will harden when the temperature is around 37-39 degrees.
 One way you can check to see if you have extra virgin olive oil is to put it in the refrigerator.
 If it hardens you have EVOO.
 If it stays fluid you have oil that is adulterated or chemically altered in some way.
 However, oil should not be stored in the refrigerator.